Giampiero Maini

-Giampiero Maini ([dʒamˈpjɛːro maˈiːni]; born 29 September 1971) is a retired Italian professional footballer who played as a midfielder.
+Giampiero "Jimmy" Maini ([dʒamˈpjɛːro maˈiːni]; born 29 September 1971) is a retired Italian professional footballer who played as a midfielder.

 Club career

 Maini began his career with Italian club Roma, where he won the Coppa Italia in 1991, later being loaned out to Lecce and Ascoli.
 He later also played for Vicenza, Milan, Bologna, Parma, Ancona, and Arezzo, before ending his career with Fabriano.

 Whilst at Vicenza he won his second Coppa Italia title in 1997, scoring a goal in the 2nd leg of the final against Napoli.

 In 1997, he joined Milan.
 He spent a year at the club and scored once; his goal coming in a Coppa Italia tie against Sampdoria, as Milan went on to reach the final, only to be defeated by Lazio.

 He won his third and final Coppa Italia title with Parma in 2002 and the Supercoppa Italiana in 1999.

 International career

-Maini was named in Italy's squad for 1997 Tournoi de France under manager Cesare Maldini.
+Maini was named in Italy's squad for the 1997 Tournoi de France under manager Cesare Maldini.
 At the tournament he made his first and only appearance for the national team in a 2–0 loss to England.